 Were You or Your Child Bitten By a Dog in Georgia?

 Any time you or someone you love is bitten or attacked by a dog in Georgia, you should seek medical treatment quickly, contact the authorities, photograph the injuries, and contact a determined Georgia personal injury attorney.
-Schedule a free consultation with the Bader Law Firm, today.
+Schedule a free consultation with Bader Scott Injury Lawyers, today.